-Experience Canada’s wild west at this remote, working ranch in British Columbia, Canada.
-Daily rides into the surrounding countryside take in the rivers, open meadows, dense forests and snow-covered mountains that make up this isolated region.
-Hearty breakfasts and dinners are provided at the lodge, a packed lunch is usually taken on riding days.
+This equestrian adventure allows horseback riders to experience Canada’s wild-west at this remote, working ranch in British Columbia, Canada.
+Daily horseback riding into the surrounding countryside takes in the rivers, open meadows, dense forests and the snow-covered mountains that make up this isolated region.
+Hearty breakfasts and dinners are provided at the lodge, a packed lunch is usually taken on horseback riding days.
 Accommodation is in comfortable twin or double rooms which offer panoramic views of the surroundings.

-Transfer to the ranch and meet your hosts.
-After a home-cooked dinner, settle in to your accommodation and meet your fellow riders for the week.
+Transfer to the ranch and meet the hosts.
+After a home-cooked dinner, and settling into the accommodation before meeting the fellow riders.

-You will be matched to your horse who will be your mount for the week.
-The morning is spent in a short orientation, to make sure you understand each other and are ready to hit the trails together.
-That afternoon is spent on a shorter trail ride, solidifying your relationship with your new 4-legged friend, and getting used to the western style of riding if this is new to you.
+After matching the horses to the riders, the morning is spent in a short orientation to make sure everyone understands each other and are ready to hit the trail.
+The afternoon is spent on a shorter trail ride, solidifying the relationship between horse and rider.
+Riding is western style.

 Day 3 onwards

-Each day you will hit the trails, and explore the local scenery.
-You can expect anything from creek crossings, forestry trails, beautiful lakes, open meadows and incredible views.
-The terrain can be pretty rough, but very varied, and your guides have a penchant for explorations so be ready to experience something new, the trails can accommodate a relaxing pace for the less experienced beginner or add some fun challenges for more experienced guests.
+Each day's trails will explore the local scenery and riders can expect anything from creek crossings, forestry trails, beautiful lakes, open meadows and incredible views.
+The terrain can be rough, but varied, and the guides have a penchant for explorations, so be ready to experience something new.
+The trails can accommodate a relaxing pace for the less experienced beginner, or add some fun challenges for more experienced guests.

 If conditions are right, a ride in Big Creek Park is also a possibility.
-Here you will get to experience the untouched Canadian wilderness.
-Wildlife is often spotted, the mountains views are spectacular and trails wind in and out of meadows and native forests.
+Here, riders get to experience the untouched Canadian wilderness.
+Wildlife is often spotted, the mountains views are spectacular, and trails wind in and out of meadows and native forests.

-Cattle drive dates are not confirmed yet due to the weather, but there should be a day drive around May 15th and June 8-10th.
-The big cattle drive is around 10th to 20th of June.
-Please speak to your travel consultant if you would like to take part in a cattle drive during your stay.
+Cattle drive dates have yet to be confirmed but there is normally a day drive between mid-May and mid-June, with the big cattle drive leaving around a week later, Please speak to your travel consultant if you would like to take part in a cattle drive during your stay.